Choices in Planned Caesarean Births

 Checklist and Tips for Making a Birth Plan

+Most people who give birth in a hospital are meeting their medical care team for the first time.
 A good birth plan, which I prefer to call “Birth Preferences”, can build bridges with your medical team.
 It can help them get to know you and quickly understand what you’d like in your ideal birth.
-It’s also helpful to learn about the policies and practises at your birthplace, so you know what to put on your wish-list.

 Your Birth Plan document should be only one page with lots of white space and an easy font – at least 12pt.
 Use respectful and positive, but firm language.
 “I prefer….” is wishy-washy for something that really matters to you.